GETTING YOUR HAWAI‘I MARRIAGE LICENSE

 At Beach Glass Weddings, it is our privilege to make your entire wedding experience as seamless as possible.
-Every wedding package we offer includes full-service assistance in facilitating your marriage license.
+Every wedding package we offer includes assistance with coordinating your Hawai‘i marriage license appointment so the process feels simple and stress-free.

 Prior to your wedding date, we will:

-After filling out the form, just send us your locator ID and we’ll take care of the rest!
+After completing the online application, simply send us your Locator ID and we will take care of the appointment coordination for you.

-Your marriage license is valid for 30 days including the date it was issued, and it can only be used in the State of Hawaii.
+Your marriage license is valid for 30 days from the date it is issued and may only be used within the State of Hawai‘i.

 For A Marriage License Appointment, Call: